pingswept/design-for-fab/content/logistics/projects.md

 -->

+# P3: Make a puzzle ball

+In a team of 3, design and fabricate a spherical puzzle similar to the [Perplexus](http://superplexus.com/perplexus/).
+Your puzzle should contain a total of at least 15 puzzle stages.
+Each team member should fabricate at least 5 stages; each person's stages don't have to be contiguous.
+So that every person has to interface with two other people, the start and end stages must be made by the same person.

+You will be given:

+* 2 steel balls, 9 mm in diameter: [McMaster 9292K44](https://www.mcmaster.com/9292K44)
+* 1 transparent plastic ball, approximate inner diameter 195 mm

+Restrictions:

+* Do not alter the big plastic balls. **Do not drill holes in them or glue things to them.** (This is for two reasons: I want to reuse them next year, but also, if you glue stuff in, you will very, very likely regret it.
+You need to be able to assemble, test, and then iterate.
+Adhesives do not iterate.)

+Prototype due: Tuesday, February 24, at the start of class.
+Bring something that we can at least try to test out.
+It's okay if it's not perfect, but it should be a legit attempt.

+Project due: Thursday, February 26, at the start of class.

 # P2: Build a sturdy wooden chair

 Build a chair out of wood.
 If you prefer, you can use a different material or build a different piece of furniture that holds up a person's weight.